Back to Challenges

 In order for SV to be promoted and legal measures to be effectively implemented within the sector, it is imperative to establish common ground between the diverse actors involved.
 This challenge calls for a transdisciplinary lens (Godemann, 2008).
 Such an approach can pave the way for a people-centred conceptualisation of social value.
 This perspective holds promise, especially for housing providers striving to articulate the numerous programs and activities they undertake.
 Long-term impacts and those that address more intangible dimensions of well-being often remain excluded from current methods of monetisation and metrics used to gauge value, yet they undeniably generate value for communities.

-It is important to note that while this challenge focuses primarily on the legislation of one particular country (the UK), the broader discussion on the holistic assessment of social value in housing is not limited to a single context.
-Social value principles have gradually found their way into policy frameworks in other Anglo-Saxon countries and are also gaining ground in several Western European countries.
+It is important to note that while this challenge focuses primarily on the legislation of one particular country (England and Wales in the context of the Social Value Act), the broader discussion on the holistic assessment of social value in housing is not limited to a single context.
+Social value principles have gradually found their way into policy frameworks in other Anglo-Saxon countries and are also gaining ground in several Western European countries (ESG criteria is becoming very relevant when allocating funds for housing projects).
 Therefore, the insights derived from this research can offer valuable guidance for policy-making and decision-making in other contexts with similar housing challenges.

 System knowledge